-It is unequivocal that human influence has rapidly warmed and changed the atmosphere, ocean and land.53 The scale of post-industrial changes across the climate system as a whole and in different indicators are unprecedented over many centuries to many thousands of years.
+It is unequivocal that human influence has rapidly warmed and changed the atmosphere, ocean and land.52 The scale of post-industrial changes across the climate system as a whole and in different indicators are unprecedented over many centuries to many thousands of years.
 Human-induced climate change is already affecting many weather and climate extremes in every region across the globe.
 Evidence of observed changes in extremes such as heatwaves, heavy precipitation, droughts, and tropical cyclones, and their attribution to human influence, has strengthened as described in the Commission's 2023 updated Climate Change Brief.

-According to the Intergovernmental Panel on Climate Change (IPCC), it is virtually certain that "there have been increases in the intensity and duration of heatwaves and in the number of heatwave days at the global scale".54 Trends on O'ahu, and Hawai'i at large,55 show that air temperature is increasing at both sea-level and at elevation.56 with 2019 the hottest year on record, and is projected to continue to rise.57 As the impacts of heat directly increase with the level of warming, food and water security, human health, and community wellbeing are all at risk.58
+According to the Intergovernmental Panel on Climate Change (IPCC), it is virtually certain that "there have been increases in the intensity and duration of heatwaves and in the number of heatwave days at the global scale".
+53 Trends on O'ahu, and Hawai'i at large,54 show that air temperature is increasing at both sea-level and at elevation,55 with 2019 the hottest year on record, and is projected to continue to rise.
+56 As the impacts of heat directly increase with the level of warming, food and water security, human health, and community wellbeing are all at risk.57

-2. In 2014.
-Shanghai, China set a goal to add 400,000 m2 of green roofs and walls by 2016 and 2 million m^2 by 2020.
-Authorities estimate the green roofs can reduce power consumption by 6 million kwh, prevent 920,000 tons of rainfall from entering the sewer system, and absorb 170 tons of air pollutants annually in the city.59
+In 2014, Shanghai, China set a goal to add 400,000 m2 of green roofs and walls by 2016 and 2 million m2 by 2020.
+Authorities estimate the green roofs can reduce power consumption by 6 million kwh, prevent 920,000 tons of rainfall from entering the sewer system, and absorb 170 tons of air pollutants annually in the city.58

 Twenty-one parks were studied in Addis Ababa, Ethiopia for their efficiency in mitigating the urban heat island effect.
 The cooling intensity of parks was found on average to be approximately 7°F (0.2 to 12°F) and the maximum cooling distance of a park was estimated to be 735 ft.
-Researchers determined the park's cooling effect is mainly determined by species group, canopy cover, size and shape of the parks.60
+Researchers determined the park's cooling effect is mainly determined by species group, canopy cover, size and shape of the parks.59

+Security Concerns

-Security Concerns - The Institute for Economics and Peace projects that by mid-century 1.2 billion people will be displaced from their homes due to climate change related weather extremes, including heat.61 The world's least resilient countries, when faced with ecological breakdowns, are more likely to experience civil unrest, political instability, social fragmentation and economic collapse.62 As the potentially most-affected regions are among the
+The Institute for Economics and Peace projects that by mid-century 1.2 billion people will be displaced from their homes due to climate change related weather extremes, including heat.
+60 The world's least resilient countries, when faced with ecological breakdowns, are more likely to experience civil unrest, political instability, social fragmentation and economic collapse.61 As the potentially most-affected regions are among the poorest in the world, where adaptive capacity is low, building community resilience and adaptation potential in those areas should be a priority alongside climate mitigation.

-53 IPCC (2021) Climate Change 2021: The Physical Science Basis.
+52 IPCC (2021) Climate Change 2021: The Physical Science Basis.
 Contribution of Working Group I to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.
 Cambridge University Press.
 In Press.
+53 Ihid

-55 Zhang, C., Y. Wang, K. Hamilton, and A. Lauer, 2016: Dynamical downscaling of the climate for the Hawaiian Islands.
+54 Zhang, C., Y. Wang, K. Hamilton, and A. Lauer, 2016: Dynamical downscaling of the climate for the Hawaiian Islands.
 Part II: Projection for the late twenty-first century.
 Journal of Climate, 29 (23), 8333-8354. doi:10.1175/JCLI-D-16-0038.1.

-56 Elison Timm, O., 2017: Future warming rates over the Hawaiian Islands based on elevation-dependent scaling factors.
+55 Elison Timm, O., 2017: Future warming rates over the Hawaiian Islands based on elevation-dependent scaling factors.
 International Journal of Climatology, 37, 1093- 1104. doi:10.1002/joc.5065.

-57 Kagawa-Viviani, AK and TW Giambelluca.
+56 Kagawa-Viviani, AK and TW Giambelluca.
 2020.
 Spatial patterns and trends in surface air temperatures and implied changes in atmospheric moisture across the Hawaiian Islands, 1905-2017.
 Journal of Geophysical Research: Atmospheres.
 DOI: 10.1029/2019JD031571 [corrected Supporting Information]